 Your submission should include an abstract of your paper.

-Dr. Joanne Carlson Brown is a United Methodist minister serving Des Moines United Methodist Church in Des Moines, Washington and is adjunct professor at The School of Theology and Ministry at Seattle University teaching church history.
+Dr. Joanne Carlson Brown is a retired United Methodist clergy in the Pacific Northwest Conference and is adjunct professor at The School of Theology and Ministry at Seattle University teaching church history.

 Dr. Gillian Frank specializes in the histories of sexuality and religion in the 20th Century United States and is a postdoctoral research associate at the University of Virginia.